 The Last Days and Why they Came.

-The Parliament Streetcar was killed on February 26, 1966, by the Bloor-Danforth Subway.
+The Parliament Streetcar was killed on February 26, 1966, by the Bloor-Danforth Subway, and replaced with the 65 PARLIAMENT bus route.
 Despite the fact that the off-street transfer facility for Castle Frank Station was just a stone's throw away from Viaduct Loop, the TTC did not attempt to make a connection.
 Tracks were soon abandoned on Parliament north of Carlton and paved over (although they are now starting to show again).
 This was in character with the TTC's policy until 1972 of gradually abandoning its streetcar system with every subway opening; had the subway opened after that, a Parliament car line might still be acting as a feeder route into Castle Frank station.
 Service on Parliament south of Carlton lingered after abandonment, however.
 Although reduced congestion on the Don Bridge reduced the need for routing every third King car over Parliament and Dundas, occasional King, Queen and Dundas cars were short turned using these tracks.
 Today, morning 508 Lake Shore occasionally return to Roncesvalles carhouse via King, Parliament and Carlton.

 The TTC may have lost a golden opportunity in not converting Parliament into a feeder streetcar for the Bloor-Danforth subway, but the tracks in place on Parliament maintain the spirit of the streetcars that used to operate there...